How to Hire a Product Analyst

 A great product analyst has all of these six powerful qualities that help teams build better products.
 They are hard to find and we hope this article will help you do so!

-If you want to talk about leadership in the age of dynamic product development, email me at email@example.com!
+If you are curious to learn more about the right way to set up product analytics, check out our Playbook and explore the Amplitude Demo!
+If you want to talk about leadership in the age of dynamic product development, email me at firstname.lastname@example.org!